ishaque-lab/ishaque-lab.github.io/schedule.md

 title: Schedule
 ---

+# Please note that this is the schedule for 2022.
+The 2023 schedule is not up yet

 This workshop will take place from **Monday 12th Dec - Friday 16th Dec 2022**.
 The timing of this event will be **Central European Time (CET)**.

 ### Day 1: Monday 12th December 2022 [Times in CET and PST]